nuxt/framework/docs/content/3.api/3.utils/clear-nuxt-data.md

 ## Parameters

 * `keys`: On or an array of keys that are used in `useAsyncData` to delete their cached data.
+If no keys are provided, **every data** will be invalidated.